Free agency and determinism: is there a sensible definition of computational sourcehood?: Computational sourcehood

-So \emph{will} the computer contain correlates of John's thoughts and emotions?
-Let us phrase this as a general question about Turing machines (TMs).
-Think of John as a TM $T$, with the configuration of John's apartment and the content of his brain yesterday night as the input, and think of the computer in the safe as a universal TM $U$.
-John's observable actions (in particular, his choice of breakfast) correspond to $T$'s outputs, and $U$ is able to reproduce these outputs exactly.
+Let us begin by rephrasing some aspects of the ``John the cook'' thought experiments in computer science terminology.
+Think of John as a Turing machine (TM) $T$, with the configuration of John's apartment and the content of his brain yesterday night as the input, and think of the computer in the safe as a universal TM $U$.
+(Here we focus on TMs only because it is the most well-known model of computation, and we think that our results are independent of the choice of model that is used to implement computations.)
+John's observable actions (in particular, his choice of breakfast) are to be found among $T$'s outputs, and $U$ is able to reproduce these outputs exactly.
 Does this tell us anything about \emph{the way how} $U$ arrives at these outputs?

 Intuitively, universal TMs simulate other TMs $T$ exactly and step by step; as we will explain below, this is certainly true for all universal TMs that are described in standard textbooks.
-Now, if this is true for the computer in the safe, then the answer to the above question is positive: \emph{yes, the computer has reproduced copies of John's thoughts and emotions.} But is this so by necessity?
+Now, if this is true for the computer in the safe, then the answer to the above question is positive: \emph{yes, the computer has reproduced copies of the neural correlates (representations) of John's thoughts and emotions.} But is this so by necessity?

-Universal TMs $U$ can be fed a description of another TM $T$ together with some input $x$, and they use this to compute the output of $T$ on input $x$.
+Universal TMs $U$ can be fed a description of another TM $T$ together with some input $x$, and they can use this to compute the output of $T$ on input $x$.
 It seems extremely hard to imagine that there would be any other way for $U$ to do so rather than by simulating $T$ step by step --- with perhaps some rare exceptions (some TMs $T$ may have obvious inefficiencies that can easily be shortcut by $U$).
-So it is very natural to conjecture that \emph{all} universal TMs perform step-by-step simulation for \emph{most} machines whose outputs they reproduce: \begin{bozzed} \textbf{Conjecture.} Suppose that a TM $U$ is universal in the sense that it reproduces the outputs of any other TM: that is,
+Thus, it is natural to conjecture that there is a large class of Turing machines $\mathbf{T}$ such that all universal TMs have to resort to some form of step-by-step simulation to simulate them on most inputs: \begin{bozzed} \textbf{Informal Conjecture.} There is a large class of Turing machines $\mathbf{T}$ that are ``the source of their own actions'' in the following sense.
+Consider any TM $U$ that is \emph{universal}, i.e.\ that can emulate every other TM $T$: that is,

 for every TM $T$ and every input $x$ on which $T$ halts, where $T\mapsto p_T$ is an effective description of the TM $T$.
-Then, for ``most'' $T$, the universal TM $U$ will generate its output $U(p_T,x)$ by means of some form of step-by-step simulation of $T$'s computation on input $x$.
-In this sense, $T$ is the ``source'' of its outputs (computational sourcehood).
+Then, for all $T\in\mathbf{T}$, the universal TM $U$ will generate the output $U(p_T,x)$ for \emph{most} inputs $x$ in such a way that it contains during its simulation, in suitable form and at suitable time steps, exact copies of the subsequent states that the machine $T$ takes during its computation on input $x$.